NSO-developer/nso-gitbook/administration/deployment/local-install.md

 * Linux for `x86_64` architecture is required for production.
 Linux or macOS Darwin for `x86_64` or macOS Darwin for `arm64` is required for development purposes.
 * GNU libc 2.24 or higher.
-* Java JRE 8 (version 1.8) or higher.
+* Java JRE 17 or higher.
 Used by Cisco Smart Licensing.
 * Required and included with many Linux/macOS distributions:
   * `tar` command.
 Unpack the installer.
   * `gzip` command.
 Unpack the installer.